cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 A new jsii package containing a class that implements the `IValueResolver` interface.
 It can identify AWS CDK tokens defined inside a `CfnOutput` , and fetch their concrete values by issuing AWS service calls.

-**There are some noteworthy points to pay attention to:**

-- Since `Ref` is a CloudFormation specific attribute, it does not exist as a key in the resource properties as returned by the [cloudcontrol/GetResource][1] API.
-In this case, the implementation will return the *physical id* as returned by the [cloudformation/DescribeStackResource][2] API, assuming they represent the same thing.
-See [Appendix](#ref-vs-physicalresourceid) for more details and research on this.

-- The implementation uses the *physical id* as the `Identifier` argument when calling the [cloudcontrol/GetResource][1] API, assuming they map 1:1.
-See [Appendix](#physicalresourceid-vs-primaryidentifier) for more details and research on this.

 #### Package `@cdk8s/cdktf-token-resolver`

 > PoC: [cdktf-resolver.ts](./../examples/typescript/resolve-cloud-tokens/resolvers/cdktf-resolver.ts)